 If you select the new “View Event in Context” option, you will get a whole different experience.
 With this option, a pop-up is displayed which shows you the event, from which you selected this option, highlighted and events that occurred before as well as after the event.

-Once you get use to the new display you will probably notice that query that was previously run is not preserved.
+Once you get used to the new display you will probably notice that the query that was previously run is not preserved.
 The reason for this is because the purpose is to see the event from which the option was selected in the context of all other events.
-Depending on the query that you had constructed, “view event in context” may not make sense to begin with.
+Depending on the query that you had constructed, “view event in context” may not make sense, to begin with.
 If it did make sense, then likely it was because it restricted the results to a subset of hosts or results from a single host.
 The good news is that it is very easy to add filters as desired in this context view.
 Assuming you want to restrict the query to the host that generated the event highlighted, you can select the hostname field and add it as a filter just like on the Interactive Analytics page.
 You also have the ability to leverage any of the fields in the highlighted event.

 You will notice that only the highlighted event contains fields, all the rest appear as log messages.
 The reason for this is because this view is meant to be similar to a live tail (e.g. tail -f) of your events.
 All other events do contain a context menu making it easy to control the events returned in this view.

-One reason why this view is so powerful is because it allows infinite scroll before and after the highlighted event.
+One reason why this view is so powerful is that it allows infinite scroll before and after the highlighted event.
 Simply scroll up or down as desired and Log Insight will fetch the appropriate results.

 Note, while in this view you have a true live tail experience and can scroll through even new events that have been ingested since this view was opened.
 After scrolling through events you may wish to get back to the highlighted event.
 To do this, click the time link in the upper right-hand corner of the pop-up window.
 You will also notice at the top that you can manually specify filters as desired just like on the Interactive Analytics page.